Buttermilk panna cotta with strawberries

-My absolutely favorite dessert is panna cotta!
-This dessert is essentially 3 ingredients, cream, sugar and gelatin, but is one of the most difficult desserts to make.
-It should be delicate and melt-in-your-mouth soft, most of those I have had at restaurants are tough, and custard-y, the texture is all wrong.
+My absolutely favourite dessert is panna cotta!
+This dessert has essentially three ingredients: cream, sugar, and gelatin, but it is one of the most difficult desserts to make.
+It should be delicate and melt-in-your-mouth soft, but most of those I have had at restaurants are tough and custard-y.
+The texture is all wrong.

 Panna cotta is an Italian dessert, meaning "cooked cream", and arrived quite late into the culinary scene in the 1960's.
 Some historians believe it originated in the Piedmont region, but the jury is still out on its creation and origin.
-The essence of this dessert is its simplicity, but this also belies it perfection.
-The factor that drives the perfect texture is the ratio of gelatin to cream, too little and it will not set, too much and it will get custard-y.
+The essence of this dessert is its simplicity, but it also belies its perfection.
+The factor that drives the perfect texture is the ratio of gelatin to cream; too little, and it will not set; too much and will get custard-y.
 Perfection is sometimes hard to achieve.

-the best panna cotta I have ever had has been at Delfiina's in San Francisco.
-This plain no-fuss panna cotta is perfect in every way, soft, tart and delicious.
-I always get 2, I order it at the start of dinner just so they do not run out.
+The best panna cotta I have ever had was at Delfiina's in San Francisco.
+This plain, no-fuss panna cotta is perfect in every way: soft, tart, and delicious.
+I always get two and order them at the start of dinner so they do not run out.

-This buttermilk panna cotta is perfect in every way. the perfect smooth and melt-in-your-mouth texture, the subtle tartness from the buttermilk and strawberries and the creamy palate-feel make this my favorite dessert.
-I could have this everyday.
+This buttermilk panna cotta is perfect in every way.
+Its smooth, melt-in-your-mouth texture, the subtle tartness from the buttermilk and strawberries, and the creamy palate feel make it my favourite dessert.
+I could have it every day.

 When I looked through my cookbook library for recipes, I saw that James Walt had one in his restaurant cookbook.
 I immediately knew this was the one I wanted to make.
 This is one of my favorite cookbooks, cooking from here always makes me happy!
-The recipes can occasionally be complex to make, but most are simple like this one.
+The recipes can occasionally be complex, but most are simple, like this one.
 Every recipe from this cookbook is spectacular.
 The Araxi farm-to-table restaurant in Whistler is so on my bucket list.

 For more amazing recipes from this cookbook, click here.